 Kipperman proposes that predictive policing be separated from police departments altogether and carried out instead by ‘independent and neutral agencies’, to reduce external pressures and maintain Fourth Amendment rights.
 Sensible and just as these recommendations are, however, it is difficult to see how the necessary new structures would be built and administered.
 The gathering and use of reliable national crime statistics, for instance, has itself long been an issue in the law enforcement and criminal justice communities.

 Like other new technologies in the digital age, such as the rapid development of self-driving cars, the predictive approach follows its own imperatives.
 ‘Predictive policing has far outpaced any legal and political accountability,’ Ferguson writes.
 He worries that the seductive appeal of a data-driven approach might have ‘overwhelmed considerations of utility or effectiveness and ignored considerations of fairness or justice’.
 Surely, if any technology requires careful scrutiny, it is one that directly affects people’s lives and futures under our justice system.
-With the will to put proper oversight in place – and with appropriate efforts from the police, the courts, civil rights advocates and an over-arching national agency such as the Department of Justice – maybe we can ensure that the benefits of predictive policing exceed its costs.Make a donation
+With the will to put proper oversight in place – and with appropriate efforts from the police, the courts, civil rights advocates and an over-arching national agency such as the Department of Justice – maybe we can ensure that the benefits of predictive policing exceed its costs.Support Aeon: make a one-off donation